 1 (877) 632-2727 with any questions.

-There are two types of OEB hearings: oral and written.
+There are three types of OEB hearings: oral, electronic and written.
 EPCOR has applied for a written hearing.
-If you think an oral hearing is needed, you can write to the OEB to explain why by August 3, 2022.
+The OEB is considering this request.
+If you think an oral hearing is needed, you can write to the OEB to explain why by

 If you write a letter of comment, your name and the content of your letter will be put on the public record and the OEB website.
 However, your personal telephone number, home address and email address will be removed.
 If you are a business, all your information will remain public.
 If you apply to become an intervenor, all information will be public.